Skip to content

 compute_metrics=compute_metrics,

-# Pass the callbacks parameter
+# Pass callbacks parameter

 callbacks=[swanlab_callback],